- Related Links

 Taylor University’s Department of Computer Science and Engineering has added a major in Cybersecurity to their program offerings.

-Officially called Computer Science/Cybersecurity, the major is designed to meet the curricular and learning outcome standards of the National Centers of Academic Excellence in Cyber Defense (CAE-CD) and the information security and assurance learning outcome standards of the Association for Computing Machinery.
+Officially called Computer Science/Cybersecurity, the major is designed to meet the curricular and learning outcome standards of the Association for Computing Machinery and the National Centers of Academic Excellence in Cyber Defense (CAE-CD).
 Cybersecurity students will gain a solid computer science education with an emphasis on cybersecurity practices and applications, including digital forensics and software reverse engineering.

 The program builds on the department’s ongoing legacy of cybersecurity work, which includes a recent $100,000 grant to do computer virus research for Lockheed Martin.
 More than half of the department’s faculty have experience in cybersecurity.

-Graduates will be well prepared for cybersecurity careers, a field that in 2015 was estimated to have 209,000 unfilled positions in the U.S. and one million worldwide, according to Peninsula Press and a report from Cisco.
+Graduates will be well prepared for cybersecurity careers, a field that in 2015 was estimated to have 209,000 unfilled positions in the US and one million worldwide, according to Peninsula Press.